-Prerequisite: None This course focuses on the characteristics of societies existing in the Americas prior to 1861.
+This course focuses on the characteristics of societies existing in the Americas prior to 1861.
 European exploration and colonization of the New World will be examined as impacting Europe, Africa and the young United States.
 The emergence of political, religious, economic and social institutions is discussed.
-Specific causes of the American Revolution are examined, as well as the resulting impact on politics, the U.S.
+Specific causes of the American Revolution are examined, as well as the resulting impact on politics, the U.S. economy and society.

-HS202 U.S. History: Post Civil War to Present CU 3:6,6,6
+HS202 U.S. History: Post Civil War to Present